DataIntellectTech/TorQ/docs/Processes.md

 ### Querying an IDB

-The IDB can be queried like so:
+The IDB can be queried just like any other HDB.
+If writedown mode partbyenum is used it has a useful "maptoint" function which can be used.
 ```
 neg[gwHandle](`.gw.asyncexec;"select from trade where int=maptoint[`GOOG]";`idb);gwHandle[]
 ```